-Finally, we look at the lower symmetry molecule $CH_2D_2$ , where some of the typical degenerations of methane have been removed.
-We employ the same PES as in the case of $CH_4$ and experience a comparable percentage of trajectory rejection for the monodromy matrix evolution in a chaotic potential.
-As above, we choose to employ 180,000 trajectories.
-Using the Hessian matrix criterion at a value $\epsilon = 2 \cdot 10^{-7}$ we obtain a decomposition of the full nine-dimensional space into a six-dimensional and a three-dimensional one.
-According to the WSV criterion, at a value $\epsilon_B = 180$ , we obtain a decomposition of the full nine-dimensional, a three-dimensional and a bi-dimensional one.
-In the Jacobi approach reported in Fig.(5), we look at the green triangle profile and conclude that a four dimensional subspace is the first step in the hierarchical determination of the subspaces.
-Then, among the remaining five dimensional modes, the Jacobi analysis leads to a partition into a three- and a two-dimensional subspace.
-Eventually, the nine-dimensional space is divided into four, three and two dimensional subspaces.
+Finally, we look at the lower symmetry molecule CH2D2, where some of the typical degenerations of methane have been removed.
+We employ the same PES as in the case of CH4 and experience a comparable percentage of trajectory rejection for the monodromy matrix evolution in a chaotic potential.
+As above, we choose to employ 180 000 trajectories.
+Using the Hessian matrix criterion at a value $\epsilon = 2 \cdot 10^{-7}$, we obtain a decomposition of the full nine-dimensional space into a six-dimensional and a three-dimensional one.
+According to the WSV criterion, at a value $\epsilon_B = 180$, we obtain a decomposition of the full nine-dimensional space into a fourdimensional, a three-dimensional, and a bi-dimensional one.
+In the Jacobi approach reported in Fig. 5, we look at the green triangle profile and conclude that a four-dimensional subspace is the first step in the hierarchical determination of the subspaces.
+Then, among the remaining five-dimensional modes, the Jacobi analysis leads to a partition into a three- and a two-dimensional subspace.
+Eventually, the nine-dimensional space is divided into four-, three-, and two-dimensional subspaces.